begadten-cmyk/songs-like/README.md

 - **Live Search**: Type a song name and get instant search results from Spotify
 - **Smart Recommendations**: Get 12 similar songs with cover art, artist info, and preview buttons
-- **Fallback Logic**: If Spotify's recommendations API fails, the app automatically falls back to related artists' top tracks
+- **Robust Fallback**: If Spotify's recommendations API fails, the app uses intelligent search-based fallback (genre, artist, and keyword searches) to ensure you always get results
 - **Audio Features**: Optional tempo, energy, valence, and danceability chips (shown only when available)
 - **No Login Required**: Uses Spotify Client Credentials flow (no user authentication needed)